sbecker/machine-learning/README.md

 ## Why

-It's only the beginning of the tidle wave:
+It's only the beginning of the tidal wave:

 <a href="http://matroid.com/scaledml/slides/jeff.pdf" target="_blank"><img src="https://github.com/sbecker/machine-learning/blob/master/images/growing-use-of-deep-learning-at-google.png?raw=true"
 alt="Growing Use of Deep Learning at Google" width="500" /></a>